 ✔ Best area to stay for history and architectural sightseeing

-Stare Mesto is one of the best places to visit in Bratislava if you want to visit all the main attractions.
+Stare Mesto is one of the best places to stay if you want to dig into all of the best things to do in Bratislava.
 As it’s the oldest part of the city, it contains the most noteworthy landmarks.

 Stare Mesto means Old Town.
 It’s the historic part of Bratislava, with a maze of streets and alleys taking you past medieval buildings, public squares, and baroque churches.